SnakeWayne/PHBS_MLF_2019/README.md

 From previous testing results, we find that combining 8 trading-related features and the sentiment feature using SVC method can get the best outcome.
 The best kernel is 'rbf', so it may not perform well in linear classification.

-There are two other things we find surprising:
+There are two other surprising findings:
 * Solely using the sentiment feature (__Set 3__)sometimes performs worse than our randomly picked trading-related features, which may suggest that using multiple weak features somtimes perform better than just one well designed feature.
 * Solely using the seniment feature (__Set 3__), most of the predictions are 0, which suggests future price drop.
 This kind of passive thinking suggest that even when a good news happen we can't have the confidence to bet the stock price will raise, but we can pretty sure the price will drop if come bad news comes out.